Hjalmar Schacht: Involvement with the NSDAP (Nazi Party) and government

-During the economic crisis of 1935–36, Schacht, together with the Price Commissioner Dr. Carl Friedrich Goerdeler, helped lead the "free-market" faction in the German government.
+During the economic crisis of 1935–1936, Schacht, together with the Price Commissioner Dr. Carl Friedrich Goerdeler, helped lead the "free-market" faction in the German government.
 They urged Hitler to reduce military spending, turn away from autarkic and protectionist policies, and reduce state control in the economy.
 Schacht and Goerdeler were opposed by a faction centering on Hermann Göring.
 Göring was appointed "Plenipotentiary for the Four Year Plan" on 18 October 1936, with broad powers that conflicted with Schacht's authority.
 Schacht objected to continued high military spending, which he believed would cause inflation, thus coming into conflict with Hitler and Göring.

 In 1937, Schacht met with Chinese Finance Minister Dr. H. H. Kung.
 Schacht told him that "German-Chinese friendship stemmed in good part from the hard struggle of both for independence".
-Kung said, "China considers Germany its best friend ...
+Kung said, "China considers Germany its best friend [...]
 I hope and wish that Germany will participate in supporting the further development of China, the opening up of its sources of raw materials, the upbuilding of its industries and means of transportation."

 On 26 November 1937, Schacht resigned as Reich and Prussian Minister of Economics and as General Plenipotentiary at both his and Göring's request.
 He had grown increasingly dissatisfied with Göring's near-total ignorance of economics, and was also concerned that Germany was coming close to bankruptcy.
 His replacement was to be Walther Funk, who would take over in February 1938, with Göring serving as acting minister in the interim.
 Hitler, however, knew that Schacht's departure would raise eyebrows outside Germany, and insisted that he remain in the cabinet as minister without portfolio and as President of the Reichsbank.
 Göring also appointed him to the Prussian State Council.
+In the late 1930s, Schacht had an affair with the sculptor Annie Höfken-Hempel.
+Höfken-Hempel was a Nazi party member and allegedly was a member of the Gestapo.
+The affair contributed to Schacht's separation from his wife Luise Sowa, an ardent Nazi party member, in late 1938.